YukiUmetsu/elixir-app/README.md

 Provide a string to Identicon.main function and it creates a symmentric icon image.
 Example
 `iex> Identicon.main('Elixir')`
-It creates an png image.
+It creates a png image.